-The Comprehensive Income and Expenditure Statement (CIES): shows the accounting cost in year of providing services in accordance with generally accepted accounting practices;

-Supporting this statement is the 'Expenditure and Funding Analysis' which shows the Income and Expenditure position as reported internally and the accounting adjustments made to that which gets us to the CIES so that it follows proper accounting practices.

-This is essentially 'the bridge' that confirms and explains how the Council's reported outturn for 2017/18 to its Cabinet is the basis of the CIES here in the accounts.

-The Movement in Reserves Statement: summarises the Council's income and expenditure activity (in the CIES) and shows how this is adjusted back to arrive at the Council's funding/or council tax position, and how surpluses/ deficits have been distributed to reserves;
+- The Comprehensive Income and Expenditure Statement (CIES) this records all of the Council's income and expenditure for the year.
+The top half of the statement provides an analysis by service area.
+The bottom half of the statement deals with corporate transactions and funding. - The Movement in Reserves Statement summarises the Council's income and expenditure activity (in the CIES) and shows how this is adjusted back to arrive at the Council's funding/or council tax position, and how surpluses/ deficits have been distributed to reserves; - The Balance Sheet: is a "snapshot" of the Council's assets, liabilities, cash balances and reserves at the year-end date. - The Cash Flow Statement: shows the movements in cash and cash equivalents of the Council during the reporting period.

-This, essentially, shows how the CIES position is reversed back to the Council's reported outturn for 2017/18 by way of reversing out the accounting adjustments used in the CIES

-- The Balance Sheet: shows the value as at the 31 March 2018 of the assets and liabilities held and recognised by the Council; - The Cash Flow Statement: shows the movements in cash and cash equivalents of the Council during the reporting period.

-The Statement of Accounts includes consolidated group accounts which are shown in pages 136 -152:
+The Statement of Accounts also includes consolidated group accounts:

-• The Group Accounts: are prepared in addition to the single entity accounts where local Authorities have material interests in subsidiary and associated companies and joint ventures.
+The Group Accounts: are prepared in addition to the single entity accounts where local Authorities have material interests in subsidiary and associated companies and joint ventures.
 The Group Accounts have been prepared to include Newport Transport Limited, a 100% owned municipal bus company and comprise the Movement in Reserves Statement; the Comprehensive & Income Expenditure Statement; the Balance Sheet; the Cash Flow Statement and associated notes.